DaniHristov/DaniHristov/README.md

 - 👋 Hi, I’m @DaniHristov
 - 👀 I’m interested in becoming Full-Stack Developer
-- 🌱 I’m currently learning C# Web & ASP.NET
+- 🌱 I’m currently participating in SoftUni BootCamp
 - 💞️ I’m looking to collaborate on Web projects
 - 📫 How to reach me danihristov1@abv.bg
 > ## 🎓 &nbsp;Passed courses and their Certificates